AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * Some of the confidant cutscenes have either had new dialog added, or have been overhauled completely.
 * Most of the confidant cutscenes now give more conversation opportunities to gain points towards the next rank-up.
 * Some confidant abilities have been altered, replaced, or shuffled around to unlock at different ranks than before.
-* Tae Takemi's confidant now has a Guts prerequisite after level 1.
+* Tae Takemi's confidant now has a Guts prerequisite after rank 1.

 ### Dialog & UI